karambarakat/cms_for_rust/README.md

     .unwrap();
 ```

-the authintication strategry is basic for now -- reading is public and writing is protected via Bearer JWT token for `_super_users` table entries. in the future I will make a more customizable permission plugin.
+the authentication strategy is basic for now -- reading is public, and writing is protected via Bearer JWT token for _super_users table entries.
+In the future, I will make a more customizable permission plugin.

 checkout `all http REST features` section for all supported features.